 But the other way around, when a UK business wants to transfer to one of the member states outside of UK borders, the situation is in our view much less straightforward for all the reasons rehearsed above.
 The paperwork is largely the same, but the actual enforcement capability of EU states is fraught with red tape and delay.
 In fact, playing into the hands of Brexiteers, the historical ties between the UK and its old Empire serve us well today in terms of language, legal system and culture.
 Transferring a judgment to Australia, New Zealand, or another Commonwealth country, is in some ways easier than transferring a judgment to the EU.

-Evidence in support of this contention is scarce, but in one article we found, it was said that only 6% of “citizens questioned” were aware of the European Payment Order (see https://bit.ly/2AEZksT).
-The article addresses the different approaches taken by EU Member States back in 2016, and of course now with Brexit on the horizon there is going to be no improvement.
+Evidence in support of this contention is scarce, but in one article we found, it was said that only 6% of “citizens questioned” were aware of the European Payment Order and Commission’s Notice to Stakeholders.
+The article addresses the different approaches taken by the EU Member States back in 2016, and of course now with Brexit consequences on the horizon, there is going to be no improvement.